-- Read and reflect on the following biblical passages, making notes about common themes and how they might apply to your own ministry: John 4:1-30; Rom 8:26-27; Hebrews 4:12-16. - Read Mark Goulston, Just Listen: Discover the Secret to Getting through to Absolutely Anyone (New York: ANACOM, 2010) in its entirety.
-A useful summary of the book may be found here. - Think about the best listener you ever knew-someone who by listening inevitably helped you to get your bearings.
+- Read and reflect on the following biblical passages, making notes about common themes and how they might apply to your own ministry: John 4:1-30; Rom 8:26-27; Hebrews 4:12-16. - Read the summary found here of Mark Goulston, Just Listen: Discover the Secret to Getting through to Absolutely Anyone (New York: ANACOM, 2010). - Think about the best listener you ever knew-someone who by listening inevitably helped you to get your bearings.
 Write down specific traits, habits, or ways of mirroring that this person displayed in his or her "holy listening."
 Which of these traits or habits of his/hers do you yourself exhibit when listening to others, and which not?
 What obstacles prevent you from emulating this admired person more fully? - Goulston identifies a number of skills needed for "getting through to absolutely anyone."
 Which of these strike you as most versatile or usable in your own context?
 How might developing such skills help others to trust you?
 How can giving this sort of deep attention, both to people as individuals and to groups that we lead, help us to make connections, transform conflict into collaboration, and inspire others' courage to make personal and institutional change?